damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 Group syncing is configured using the `group_base` **DN** (`'OU=Global Groups,OU=GitLab INT,DC=GitLab,DC=org'`).
 This **OU** contains all groups that will be associated with [GitLab groups](https://docs.gitlab.com/ce/workflow/groups.html).

 In the example below we have the "UKGov" GitLab group.
-As this group deals with confidential information it is important users of this groups are given the correct [permissions](http://docs.gitlab.com/ce/user/permissions.html) to projects.
+As this group deals with confidential government information it is important users of this groups are given the correct [permissions](http://docs.gitlab.com/ce/user/permissions.html) to projects contained within the group.
 Granular group permissions can be applied based on the **AD** group.

 **UK Developers** are given the **"developer"** permission.